akazukin5151/syncplay/README.md

 1. Clone this repo and install from source as normal
 2. Install node.js
-3. Install `webtorrent-syncplay` in this repo (`npm install -g` could work)
+3. Install `webtorrent-syncplay` in this repo (`npm install -g` could work; see the README in the folder)
 4. Make sure `webtorrent-syncplay` is executable by node itself (eg, `webtorrent-syncplay` and not `node cmd.js`)

 ## First time setup

 1. Open Syncplay
 2. (Linux only) Fill the path to the webtorrent script you installed above
-3. Select a compatible media player
+3. Use a compatible media player
     - Linux: mpv only
     - macOS: IINA or mpv